Feora1343/task_to_do_app/README.md

 - :black_square_button: Matching PUT on client side which will update task as incomplete

 - :black_square_button: Publish this app to Heroku :bangbang:**PRO**:bangbang:
-- :black_square_button: Adjust logic so completed tasks are at the bottom of the page, incomplete tasks are near the top of the page :bangbang:**PRO**:bangbang:
+- :black_square_button: Adjust logic so completed tasks are at bottom of the page, incomplete tasks near the top of the page :bangbang:**PRO**:bangbang:
 - :black_square_button: Add a due date to tasks and put items still incomplete near the top of the container, oldest dates first :bangbang:**PRO**:bangbang:
 - :black_square_button: Highlighting overdue task will highlight it in red :bangbang:**PRO**:bangbang: